 - Hiscox: Hiscox is focused on providing business insurance to small companies completely digitally.
 They offer several digital capabilities to make it easy for small business owners to buy a policy online.

 - Progressive Commercial: A household name for car insurance, Progressive has invested significantly to build their small business insurance.
 It is easy for you to get a quote online with them.

 - Pie: A new insuretech startup focused 100% on workers compensation insurance for small businesses, Pie claims that its quotes are at least 20% cheaper than others.
 It is very easy to get a quote online on their website.

 - BiBERK: A subsidiary of Berkshire Hathaway company, which also owns Geico, another household name for car insurance, biBERK offers small business insurance completely online.

 The following quote is for workers compensation insurance for a coffee shop with five full-time employees in either Texas or California.
 We said we had $150,000 in annual payroll, and these quotes reflected $1 million each accident, $1 million per policy and $1 million per employee limit.

 We are able to get quotes online from Pie and BiBERK without providing much information.
 Other companies do offer workers compensation quotes online, but they ask for your federal EIN number, or your social security number and therefore we were unable to get a quote.

 As you can see, the differences in annual rates for a business based in California vs. Texas is significant.

 While it is true that Pie’s quotes are much cheaper than BiBERK’s in California, it is slightly more expensive in Texas.
-Make sure you compare quotes at least from 3-5 companies to find the cheapest one.
+Make sure you compare quotes at least from 3-5 companies or with a digital broker that can provide quotes of several companies like CoverWallet to find the cheapest one